Tiny structures generate powerful beams for enhanced optical imaging

 Please note that the course EN.990.100 will NOT be visible on your transcript even after you successfully complete it.
 It is administratively recorded in SIS, and will be read by SIS when pre-requisite checking your selected courses.

-Please read Section 5.3 of the Academic Advising Manual about where Humanities and Social Science courses can be taught.
+Please read Section 5.3 of the Undergraduate Advising Manual about where Humanities and Social Science courses can be taught.
 Only one can be taught in the Whiting School, which will have courses numbered EN.xxx.xxx.
 Some EN.660.xxx and EN.661.xxx courses have an H or S course area, but many don’t.
 Please confirm your desired course has an H or S course area.
 Many students have been tripped-up by this requirement.
 Don’t be one of them!

 Be sure to confirm that courses from other departments that count are being offered.
 Not all of them are offered every semester, and occasionally a course is dropped.